olliw42/mLRS-docu/docs/FRSKY_R9.md

 ### Update via System Bootloader ###

-When the R9MX or R9MM receivers have been flashed with the non-"elrs-bl" firmware version via ST-Link, then they can be upgraded also by invoking the STM32 system bootloader, as follows:
+When the R9MX or R9MM receivers have been flashed with the non-"elrs-bl" firmware version via ST-Link, they can be upgraded by invoking the STM32 system bootloader, which can be done as follows:

 - Download and install STM32CubeProgrammer
 - Connect the R9MX/R9MM via the serial Rx/Tx pins to a USB-TTL adpater